yonggqiii/it5100a-notes/src/types/sections/pattern_matching.md

 data [a] = [] | a : [a]
 ```

 We can use this fact to pattern match against lists!

-The sum of a list of integers is 0 if the list is empty, otherwise its
+For instance, the sum of a list of integers is 0 if the list is empty, otherwise its
 the head of the list plus the sum of the tail of the list.

 ``` haskell